The Dismal Track Record of Economic Forecasts

 If this quote sounds like it was from 2009, it just shows how little changes in the accuracy of economic forecasting.
 In fact, it is from the introduction to the 1994 book “The death of economics” by Paul Ormerod (published by Faber & Faber Limited).

 Not for the first time, the 2008/09 Global Financial Crisis (GFC) exposed the profession of economic forecasting as being as reliable as astrologers.
-Chart 1 shows the sequence of average forecasts for 2009 from their panel of economists (they are polled each month).
+Chart 1 shows the sequence of average forecasts for 2009 from the Economist magazine panel of economists (they are polled each month).

 As late as September 2008, there were no signs that economists expected anything other than a mild slowdown in the advanced economies.
 But two months later, they were predicting recessions: and they became ever more pessimistic until mid-2009.